Anc3vt/d2d2-framework/README.md

 For the `Stage`, user interaction events are also implemented.

-## Animated display objects & loading multiple textures in a row
+## Animated display objects & loading multiple textureClips in a row

 `IAnimated` is an interface that defines common functionality for all animated frame-based display objects.
 In the current version of D2D2, there are two such display objects implemented: `AnimatedSprite` and `AnimatedContainer`.
 As you might guess, one extends `Sprite`, and the other extends `Container`.